kilianZ/picotext/README.md

 # picotext
-The pico text editor is a nano clone implemented in python.
+The pico text editor is a tiny clone of nano implemented in python.